perturbo-code/perturbopy/docs/source/postproc/tutorials/imsigma-spin.rst

 .. code-block :: python

     # The first key is the configuration number.
-Here we have one configuration.
+    # Here we have one configuration.
     diam_imsigma_spin.imsigma.keys()
     >> dict_keys([1])

     # The second key is the band index.
 Here we are looking at configuration 1,
-    # and we have 2 bands (matching the si_imsigma.bands attribute)
+    # and we have 2 bands (matching the diam_imsigma_spin.bands attribute).
     diam_imsigma_spin.imsigma[1].keys()
     >> dict_keys([1, 2])

-    # The e-ph spin-flip self energy array for configuration 1 and band index 2.
+    # The e-ph spin-flip self-energy array for configuration 1 and
-    # There are 815 values in the array because we have 815 k-points.
+    # band index 2.
+The array size matches the number of k-points.
     diam_imsigma_spin.imsigma[1][2].shape
     >> (815,)

-    # The e-ph spin-flip self energies for configuration 1, band index 2, and the first 5 k-points
+    # The e-ph spin-flip self-energies for configuration 1, band index 2,
-    diam_imsigma_spin.imsigma[1][2][:5]
+    # and the first 4 k-points.
+    diam_imsigma_spin.imsigma[1][2][:4]
-    >> array([1.29425589e-05, 7.97155145e-06, 1.06093255e-05, 8.78246442e-06, 1.11712233e-05])
+    >> array([1.29425589e-05, 7.97155145e-06, 1.06093255e-05, 8.78246442e-06])

-    # The units are meV
+    # The units are meV.
     diam_imsigma_spin.imsigma.units
     >> 'meV'